 March 2010 - The Northern Ireland legislature ratifies an agreement to "devolve," or bring under local control, the province's police forces.

-September 6, 2011 - The trial of fourteen alleged members of the pro-British or loyalist paramilitary group known as the Ulster Volunteer Force, who are accused of a total of 97 offenses, begins.
+September 6, 2011 - The trial of 14 alleged members of the pro-British or loyalist paramilitary group known as the Ulster Volunteer Force, who are accused of a total of 97 offenses, begins.
 Nine defendants are charged with murder in the October 2000 slaying of rival paramilitary leader Tommy English.

 January 20, 2012 - Brian Shivers is convicted of the 2009 murders of British soldiers Mark Quinsey and Patrick Azimkar and sentenced to life in prison.